Hawai‘i Hall 314

 Associate Dean for Academic Affairs: Kimi Kondo-Brown

-Departments: Academy for Creative Media, American Studies, Art and Art History, Asian Studies, Communicology, East Asian Languages and Literatures, English, History, Indo-Pacific Languages and Literatures, Languages and Literatures of Europe and the Americas, Linguistics, Music, Pacific Islands Studies, Philosophy, Religion, Second Language Studies, Theatre and Dance
+Departments: ACM: The School of Cinematic Arts, American Studies, Art and Art History, Asian Studies, East Asian Languages and Literatures, English, History, Indo-Pacific Languages and Literatures, Languages and Literatures of Europe and the Americas, Linguistics, Music, Pacific Islands Studies, Philosophy, Religions & Ancient Civilizations, Second Language Studies, Theatre and Dance

 Research and Resource Centers: School of Pacific and Asian Studies (Center for Chinese Studies, Center for Japanese Studies, Center for Korean Studies, Center for Okinawan Studies, Center for Pacific Islands Studies, Center for Philippine Studies, Center for South Asian Studies, Center for Southeast Asian Studies), Center for Biographical Research, Center for Language and Technology, National Foreign Language Resource Center